 The storm, she believed, is all but certain.
 “You see this calm?
 I’m from the islands.
 Before a storm, there is a calm.
 And I can actually smell this storm.
 It’s in the air.
 It’s definitely coming.”

 I, too, could smell this climate change far in advance.
 I’m in recovery, but when the storms of my lifetime hit, does recovery work matter?
 After all, everyone can expect times of trial.
 The difference between me and the unsuspecting main-lander is that emotional turmoil of this type almost took my life once… but now I know how to stay prepared.
 Because of AA, I have the tools.
 I’m very grateful.

-PSS: I’m more than fine, for those of you who really might worry.
-In fact I got the most amazing good news just after this published!
+Update PSS: I’m more than fine, for those of you who really might worry.
+In fact, I got the most amazing good news just after this published!
 I am blessed, truly.
 So, no worries.